 Every February marks American Heart Month.
 During Heart Month, we frequently hear advice on how individuals can reduce their chance of developing heart disease.
-Because studies reveal that cardiovascular disease can start as early as childhood, Starlight knows how important it is to know behaviors that children can adopt to keep their heart healthy year-round!
+Because studies reveal that cardiovascular disease can start as early as childhood, it is important to know behaviors that children can adopt to keep their heart healthy year-round!

-Here are some ways children can maintain heart health both now and as they get older:
+Here are some ways children can maintain and support their heart health both now and as they get older:

 A restful night's sleep is important because it offers youngsters the energy to exercise every day, the clarity to make healthy eating choices, and the rest to concentrate in class.
 Most children require 10 to 11 hours of sleep per night.

 Having a consistent bedtime and wake-up time each day is a beneficial practice.
 Additionally, creating a peaceful, dark bedroom for your child will assist them to sleep and stay asleep till morning.

 The heart of your child is a muscle that requires exercise to stay strong.
 Children should exercise for at least an hour each day to build their bones and muscles, reduce stress, and maintain a healthy blood pressure.

 Working out doesn't have to take place at a gym.
 You can engage in a variety of activities with your children, such as playing tag, basketball, and soccer, or going on a hike.

 3. Eat healthfully

 Fruits and vegetables should be a part of every meal for kids.
 In fact, according to the U.S. Department of Agriculture's MyPlate, in order for our children to acquire the necessary vitamins and minerals, half of their food consumption at each meal should be fruits and vegetables.